The tab Emitters > Particles > Shape

 - The Random at start option is used to display the animated source frames randomly for each particle, and then to keep it until the end of the particle life span (see predefined example: objects > tetris).

 - The Particle age option varies the source frame displayed according to the age of its particle.
 All animated source frames are displayed once during the particle lifespan.

 - With the Particle direction option the animated source frame chosen depends on the direction of the source in space.
 A coin thrown into the air, for example, will show one side on the way up and another on the way back down to the ground.

-- With the Generator's direction option the animated source frame chosen depends on the angle formed between the particles generator and the horizontal plane (see above in the chapter Emitters tab page 7 with examples line, point, rectangle or ellipse).
+- With the Generator's direction option the animated source frame chosen depends on the angle formed between the particles generator and the horizontal plane (see above in the chapter Emitters tab with examples line, point, rectangle or ellipse).

 The Blend popup menu is used to choose the mode to be used when drawing the particles on the screen (color, behind, erase, etc…).
 Refer to the predefined example (nature > sun) for an example of how to use the Add mode.
 In lesson 4 you were given a detailed description of the drawing modes available in TVP Animation.

 The Color source popup menu is used to modify the particles' color:

 - The Color option is used to give a tint of your choice to the particles (use the Color box and Alpha parameter).

 An Alpha value of 100% will totally change the natural color of the particles.